 - 2x miles on all other purchases

 There are two ways to consider the value proposition of the Capital One SavorOne — you can look at the value of the card independently, or you can look at the value of the card in conjunction with the Capital One Venture X.

-Independently I think the Capital One SavorOne could be an attractive option for a certain type of consumer:
+Independently I think the Capital One SavorOne could be an attractive option for many types of consumers:

 - Having a card with no foreign transaction fees that earns 3% cash back in categories like dining, grocery stores, and entertainment, is pretty awesome; however, I wouldn’t recommend using this card for non-bonused spending, since you can do better than 1% cash back on those purchases, with a card like the Citi Double Cash® Card (review)

 - Personally I like earning travel rewards rather than cash back for my credit card spending, since I can get outsized value that way; however, knowing how to redeem miles efficiently takes some work, and not everyone finds that to be worthwhile

 - The Uber and Uber Eats benefits here are huge, as you can receive 10% cash back on these purchases, and can also receive a complimentary Uber One membership for up to two years

 In conjunction with the Capital One Venture X, I think the Capital One SavorOne is a slam dunk combination:

 - You can complement the excellent return on everyday spending offered by the Venture X with the good bonus categories offered by the SavorOne, all without paying an additional annual fee

 - While the Venture X has a $395 annual fee (Rates & Fees), in reality the card shouldn’t cost anyone nearly that much, given the $300 annual travel credit and 10,000 anniversary bonus miles; then on top of that the card offers a Priority Pass membership, access to Capital One Lounges, access to Plaza Premium Lounges, great authorized user perks, cell phone protection, rental car coverage, and more